apostrophecms/docs/docs/guide/relationships.md

 ## Limiting the number of relationships

-Sometimes a doc should only connect to one other doc through a relationship field.
-Other times you may want to require a minimum number of relationships.
-Both can be achieved using the `min` and `max` settings on relationship fields.
+You can configure a minimum and/or maximum number of doc relationships on a relationship field using the `min` and `max` settings.

 Setting `max: 1` on a relationship field will only allow one such connection.